Colin Ferguson: Career

 Ferguson was a member of the Montreal improv group On the Spot.
 He has been cast in many television series, television films, and films.
 In 2003, he starred in the short-lived TV show Coupling.
 He was the lead in Eureka, a Syfy original series broadcast between 2006 and 2012, for which he was also a producer in its later seasons.
 He was also a guest presenter for sci-fi news show HypaSpace.

-He played the role of Burke Andrew in the 1993 TV mini series More Tales of the City, based on Armistead Maupin’s series of novels.
+He played the role of Burke Andrew in the 1993 TV mini series More Tales of the City, based on Armistead Maupin's series of novels.

 In 2007, he starred as Dan Casey in the Lifetime Christmas film Christmas in Paradise alongside Charlotte Ross.
-In 2010, Ferguson starred as Nathan Bickerman in the syfy original film Lake Placid 3 co-starring Kirsty Mitchell.
+In 2010, Ferguson starred as Nathan Bickerman in the Syfy original film Lake Placid 3 co-starring Kirsty Mitchell.
 On September 5, 2011, he appeared on the podcast Disasterpiece Theatre to discuss what Eureka might have looked like if it had been directed by Michael Bay.

 He starred in The Vampire Diaries and had a recurring role in TV series Haven in 2013 and 2014.
-In January 2014, Ferguson became the newest "Maytag Man" where he plays the role of the appliance repairman in the latest Maytag ad campaign.
+In January 2014, Ferguson became the latest "Maytag Repairman" in the multimedia ad campaign for Maytag appliances.
 In July 2015, Ferguson began playing a recurring role in season three of the Hallmark Channel series Cedar Cove, as the new district attorney and a rival to Jack.

 In 2016, he starred as Jack Brewster in the Hallmark original film Every Christmas Has a Story alongside Lori Loughlin.
-Since 2017, he has starred as Mackintyre Sullivan in the Fixer Upper Mysteries alongside Jewel Kilcher.
+In 2017, he starred as Mackintyre Sullivan in the Fixer Upper Mysteries alongside Jewel Kilcher.